powersync-ja/powersync-service/docs/sync-protocol.md

 }
 ```

+A previous iteration of the protocol included an optional `data: '{"target": OpId}'` field.
+This was to indicate a checkpoint is not valid unless its op_id is greater than or equal to the target.
+Now, the server is responsible for invalidating checkpoints in those cases, by not sending a `CheckpointComplete` in that case.

 ## CLEAR

 Indicates a "reset point" of a bucket.
 All operations prior to this bucket must be removed.